Orange Line (Kolkata Metro)

 Orange Line is a rapid transit metro line of the Kolkata Metro in Kolkata, West Bengal, India.
 It will connect New Garia with Netaji Subhas Chandra Bose International Airport via two major satellite towns of Kolkata metropolitan region, Salt Lake and New Town.
-It currently operates between Kavi Subhash and Beliaghata.
+It currently operates between Kavi Subhash and Beleghata.
 This line will be one of the most important stretches of Kolkata Metro because it will connect the southern and the eastern parts of the city with Kolkata Airport.
 The total distance of this route will be 29.87 km.
-It has an interchange with Blue Line at Kavi Subhash and will eventually connect with Green Line near IT Centre and Yellow Line at Jai Hind.
-This line has 5.92 lakh passengers in the 2024-2025 fiscal year.
+It has an interchange with the Blue Line at Kavi Subhash and will eventually connect with the Green Line near the IT Centre and Yellow Line at Jai Hind.
+This line had 5.92 lakh passengers in the 2024–2025 fiscal year.